mikkokallio/dbapp-code/README.md

 ## Todo list

 * When giving invalid information in a form, show error proactively, or preserve information in fields so it doesn't have to be entered again.
-* Show all errors at once if there are multiple fields with invalid inputs.
-Message could be array, then for-each loop through those.
-* Validate dates, passwords, username more rigorously.
+* Validate events and additional details more rigorously.
 E.g. no events occurring in the past allowed.
 * Past events should not allow registering anymore, and they should be listed under a different heading: past events.
 * Add notifications for different kinds of actions.
 * Editing event information should be possible.